Skip to main content

 Using Intelligence by role

-• Website: current pricing and positioning
+• Website intelligence: current pricing and positioning

 Before planning campaigns, check:

-• Social: what content themes competitors emphasize
+• Social media: what content themes competitors emphasize

 • GTM: what channels and creative they are running

-• Website: how they position against you
+• Website intelligence: how they position against you

 Before locking priorities, check:

-• Product & Technology: what competitors shipped and release velocity
+• Product & technology: what competitors shipped and release velocity

-• Website: what they promote and deprioritize
+• Website intelligence: what they promote and deprioritize

 For strategic reviews, check: